alphagov/govuk-design-system/src/components/textarea/index.md

 ## When not to use this component

 Users can find open-ended questions difficult to answer.
-It might be better to break up one complex question into a series of simple ones, for example where users can select from options using [radios](/components/radios/).
+It might be better to break up one complex question into a series of simple ones, for example where users can select from options using [radios][component_radio].

 ### If you need to ask an open question